Leviathan321/opensbt-core/README.md

 python run.py -e 1
 ```

-The results are written in the *results* folder.
+Console

 To change the search space, the search method and termination creteria run the following.
 ```
 python run.py -e 1 -a 1 -min 0 0 -max 10 2 -m "SpeedEgo" "SpeedPed" -t "01:00:00"
 ```

-#### Analyzing the results

-TODO

-### Optional Parameters TODO update
+### Optional Parameters

 All flags that can be set are (get options by -h flag):

 ```
-  -e EXP_NUMBER         Implemented experiments to use (1: Carla AEB Experiment, 2: TBD).
+ -h, --help            show this help message and exit -e EXP_NUMBER         Name of default experiment to be used. (show all experiments via -info)].
-  -i N_ITERATIONS       Number iterations to perform.
+  -i N_GENERATIONS      Number generations to perform.
   -n SIZE_POPULATION    The size of the initial population of scenario candidates.
-  -a ALGORITHM          The algorithm to use for search, 1 for NSGA2, 2 for NSGA2-DT.
+  -a ALGORITHM          The algorithm to use for search.
+(Currently only 1: NSGAII supported.)
   -t MAXIMAL_EXECUTION_TIME
-                        The maximal time to be used for search.
+                        The time to use for search.
-  -f XOSC               The path to the scenario description file/experiment.
+  -f SCENARIO_PATH      The path to the scenario description file.
   -min VAR_MIN [VAR_MIN ...]
                         The lower bound of each search parameter.
   -max VAR_MAX [VAR_MAX ...]
                         The upper bound of each search parameter.
   -m DESIGN_NAMES [DESIGN_NAMES ...]
                         The names of the variables to modify.
+  -o RESULTS_FOLDER     The name of the folder where the results of the search are stored (default: \results\single\) -v                    Whether to use the simuator's visualization.
+This feature is useful for debugging and demonstrations, however it reduces the search performance.
+  -info                 List name of all defined experiments.
 ```

+### Results

+Results are written in the *results* folder.

+OpenSBT creates the following plots:

+- Design Space Plot

+- Scenario 2D visualization

+- Objective Space Plot

+- HV Plot

+Following csv. files are generated:

+-
+-
+-

 ## Visual Studio Code Integration